Details of the current National Committee of BACPAR.

 She enjoys all aspects of the collaborative nature of amputee rehab and is looking forward to working with the guidelines group to continue to develop useful tools for colleagues to use to help standardise and improve the quality of amputee management.
 When not working she enjoys being in the great outdoors, running her Rainbow and Guide units and her feeble attempts at Triathlons!

 iCSP Champion / Social Media Officer Naheed Ahmed

 Public Relations Officer Hayley Crane and Hannah Foulstone

 Hayley graduated from Sheffield Hallam University in 2013.
 During her time at university she was very involved in disability sports and helped to run sitting volleyball events around the country and other events in Sheffield to encourage young people with disabilities to get involved in sports.
 Her biggest achievement was working as an official at the London 2012 Paralympic Games for sitting volleyball.
-Since qualifying as a physio Hayley has completed her rotations in the community and acute settings.
-In January 2016 she moved to Hull for a static post on a vascular surgery ward and acts as a link between the amputees on the ward and the limb centre.
+Hayley worked in the vascular and amputee department in Hull for nearly two years before starting her PhD in amputee rehabilitation at Hull York Medical School in 2018.

 Hannah Awaiting profile